identw/hetzner-cloud-controller-manager/README.md

  * `load-balancer.hetzner.cloud/name` - is the name of the Load Balancer.
 The name will be visible in the Hetzner Cloud API console.
  * `load-balancer.hetzner.cloud/hostname` - specifies the hostname of the Load Balancer.
 This will be used as service.status.loadBalancer.ingress address instead of the Load Balancer IP addresses if specified
+ * `load-balancer.hetzner.cloud/external-dns-hostname` - specifies the hostname of the Load Balancer.
+This will be used as service.status.loadBalancer.ingress address instead of the Load Balancer IP addresses if specified.
+And it add two annotations for external-dns: `external-dns.alpha.kubernetes.io/target: <ipv4-address>,<ipv6-address>` and `external-dns.alpha.kubernetes.io/hostname: the value from load-balancer.hetzner.cloud/external-dns-hostname`.
+This is useful and convenient for automatically create DNS record (like aws nlb).
  * `load-balancer.hetzner.cloud/protocol` (default: `tcp`) - specifies the protocol of the service.
 Possible values: `tcp`, `http`, `https`.
  * `load-balancer.hetzner.cloud/algorithm-type` (default: `round_robin`) - balancing algorithm possible values: `round_robin`,` least_connections`.
  * `load-balancer.hetzner.cloud/type` (default: `lb11`) - specifies the type of the Load Balancer.
 Possible values: `lb11`, `lb21`, `lb31`.